milvus-io/milvus-docs/site/en/reference/milvus_config.md

 ### Updating configurations during runtime

 You can update parameters in `server_config.yaml` from a Milvus client.
-New changes are enabled without restarting Milvus after the modification.
 See [Client Reference](sdk.md) for more information.

-Updates to the following parameters during runtime take effect immediately.
+Changes to the following parameters take effect immediately without the need to restart Milvus.

  - Section `cache`
     - `cache_size`